Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Scrum.
 - [x] CMMI.

-### You need to consider the underlined segment to establish whether it is accurate.
-The [Burnup widget] measures the elapsed time from creation of work items to their completion.
+### The [Burnup widget] measures the elapsed time from creation of work items to their completion.

 - [ ] No adjustment required.
 - [x] Lead time.